TREMA-UNH/exam_plusplus/README.md

 # Scripts

+In order to reproduce the leaderboard and leaderboard correlation results:

-First obtain the workbench software
+1. First obtain the workbench software

-Create directory ./data/car/
+2. Create directory `./data/car/`

-Download respective file above.
+3. Download respective graded file above.

-Place trec runfiles in a directory `data/car/carruns`
+4. Obtain trec runfiles and place in directory `data/car/carruns` (not needed for EXAM-cover)

+5. For Manual EXAM, obtain the TQA collection <https://allenai.org/data/tqa> (use `--question-set tqa`)

+6. For EXAM++, obtain the generated questions from this repository `phase1-data/car-questions.jsonl.gz`, then use `--question-set question-bank`)

 **Leaderboard correlation results**